RobynChau/100DaysOf_SwiftUI/README.md

 The repository includes two main folders namely Playgrounds and XCode.
 Each folder contains the source code created using Playgrounds 4 on the Ipad or XCode on the Mac.

 Furthermore, while the course has a long list of amazing projects to learn from, I believe some technical projects do not need to be shared as the main point of them is to follow instructions.
 Therefore, I only upload the big projects that are packed with many skills

+Last but not least, I would like to thank [Paul Hudson](https://twitter.com/twostraws?s=21) for an amazing course and his efforts in helping the community